denniswon/magic-passport/GAS_OPTIMIZATION.md

 ## **Rewards Structure**

-Contributors to the Biconomy Smart Contract Optimization Bounty Program will be rewarded for their efforts with **BICO tokens (ERC20)**, based on the cumulative gas savings achieved across all contracts.
-Furthermore, in addition to the bounty rewards, successful contributors will gain a spot in our **Contributor Hall of Fame**, where names or GitHub handles are honored within our repository and documentation, showcasing the impactful contributions made to the Biconomy ecosystem.
+Contributors to the Passport Smart Contract Optimization Bounty Program will be rewarded for their efforts with **MN tokens (ERC20)**, based on the cumulative gas savings achieved across all contracts.
+Furthermore, in addition to the bounty rewards, successful contributors will gain a spot in our **Contributor Hall of Fame**, where names or GitHub handles are honored within our repository and documentation, showcasing the impactful contributions made to the Magic ecosystem.

 ### **Reward Tiers**